The Camino Portugués

 When To Go On The Camino Portugues

-The Camino Portugues crosses almost the entire length of Portugal and enters Spain in Galicia.
-Although this Camino can be walked year-round without major issues, we can divide it into two parts:
+The Camino Portugués crosses almost the entire length of Portugal and enters Spain in Galicia.
+Although this Camino can be walked year-round without significant issues, we can divide it into two parts:

-• The Camino from Lisbon to Porto can be hot in summer (30s degrees Celcius), and it is relatively dry in winter.
+• The Camino from Lisbon to Porto can be hot in summer (30s degrees celcius) and relatively dry in winter.

-• The Camino from Porto is mild in summer (average 25 deg centigrade), but wet in winter.
+• The Camino from Porto is mild in summer (average 25 degrees celsius) but wet in winter.

 Both are ideal for walking or cycling in spring and autumn.